 The war also highlighted the Ottoman Empire’s weaknesses and the degree to which some European powers (Britain and France) would go to keep other European powers (Russia and, to a lesser extent, Austria-Hungary) from picking away at it and upsetting the balance of power.
 Speaking of the balance of power, it wasn’t doing so hot by 1877, as first the Italian War of 1859 and then the Austro-Prussian War of 1866 and the German unification process undermined whatever aspects of the Vienna System had survived the Revolutions of 1848.
 In 1873 the leaders of Austria-Hungary, Germany, and Russia created the “Three Emperors’ League,” an alliance dreamed up by German Chancellor Otto von Bismarck mostly as a way to keep Austria and Russia from allying with France against Germany.
 Part of the League’s mandate was to make sure Eastern Europe, including the Balkans, remained under control, even (or especially) in case the Ottoman Empire were to collapse.

-The French government responded to the League’s formation by engaging with the second trigger for the 1877-1878 war, nationalism.
+The French government responded to the League’s formation by dallying with the second trigger for the 1877-1878 war, nationalism.
 Specifically, Eastern European nationalism.
-France supported nationalist movements in Poland and in the Balkans.
+In short, France supported nationalist movements in Poland and in the Balkans.
 The Russians, fearing a loss of influence over their fellow Slavs, more or less abandoned the League in the Balkans and also began to support nationalism, albeit a pan-Slavic nationalism that would leave Balkan Slavs united with or at least dependent upon Moscow.
 Austria-Hungary, which supported Balkan nationalism to a point (specifically to the point where the Balkans would become independent from the Ottomans and be absorbed into Austria-Hungary) also resumed meddling around in the Ottoman Empire’s remaining European territories.

 Although the Ottoman military was in rough shape in 1876, the Serbian and Montenegrin militaries were clearly worse off, and their war soon began to turn in the Ottomans’ favor.
 The European powers stepped in to demand that the Ottomans offer terms, but those terms were so harsh that even the beleaguered Serbs couldn’t accept them.
 This triggered the European powers to hold a bizarre conference in the Ottoman capital, Constantinople, in which the Ottomans weren’t really allowed to participate.
-This is one of those events that I think you just have to say “oh so that happened, great” and move on without thinking about it too much.
+This is one of those events where I think you just have to say “oh so that happened, great” and move on without thinking about it too much.
 The conference decided to impose “reforms” that basically amounted to autonomy for both Bosnia and Herzegovina and Bulgaria.
 The Ottomans, who were winning the war handily at this point, said “no thanks” to that idea.

 Enter Russia, frustrated that it had lost its status as protector of Ottoman Christians after the Crimean War and still with dreams of pan-Slavism to fulfill.
-The Russians cut a deal with Austria-Hungary, ensuring the latter’s neutrality, and then declared war on the Ottomans in April 1877.
+The Russians cut a deal with Austria-Hungary, ensuring its neutrality, and then declared war on the Ottomans in April 1877.
 The war was a fairly lopsided affair, though on paper it didn’t seem that way at first.
 Russia had more manpower to put into the war but the Ottomans were fighting a defensive war and had better weapons, having outfitted themselves with some very swanky new European and American firearms and artillery pieces.
 The problem was that the Ottomans fought too defensive a war, basically hunkering down and letting the Russians come to them.
 This allowed the Russians to take all the initiative, and they used it effectively.
 The Russians were also able to spread the Ottomans thin, by helping to restore the shattered Serbian army, standing up tens of thousands of Bulgarian and Romanian auxiliaries, and opening a second front in the Caucasus.